What KSAND Can Do For Kansians?

 The organization has been around since 1937, and continues to assist lift the nutrition profession within Kansas.

-Why Registered Dietitians Are The True Nutrition Experts…
+Why Registered Dietitians Are True Nutrition Experts…

 The CDR also oversees the continuing education requirements for dietitians (minimum is 75 CPEUs or continuing professional education units during each 5 year period).
 Continuing education may be completed by attending conferences, participating in webinars or seminars, or specialized programming designed to offer additional education and training in a specific area of dietetics.